Pond plants for sale grown by us sent ready potted in mesh baskets & aquatic soil ready to be placed on a shelf

 Many pond plants appreciate sunshine and all will benefit from feeding with a pond plant fertilizer if they have been in your pond for a while.

-To find a pond plant suitable for your existing pond you can use our Advanced Search or Sort by shelf depth on these pages.
-We have divided the pond plants shown on these pages into shelf ,, according to the depth of shelf they are likely to require.
-Please note that some plants can handle a variety of shelf depths and only the shallowest depth is shown on the category page.
+To find a pond plant suitable for your existing pond you can use our Plant Finder or the filters.
+We have divided the pond plants shown on these pages into shelf ,,,according to the depth of shelf they require.
+Some plants can handle a variety of shelf depths.
 All potential shelf depths are shown on the More Information page for each plant with all its details.

 If you are planting a new pond you also need to consider all the different ares of the pond.
 There are oxygenating plants which grow under the water and rafting plants or water lilies for the water surface.
 Along with the marginal shelf pond plants these will create a well balanced pond that will not look green or cloudy.